scmacdon/AWSBlog/README.md

 https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javav2/example_code/dynamodb/src/main/java/com/example/dynamodb/CreateTable.java

 Do not include the **CreateTable** class in this Spring project.
-You can setup a separate Java project to run this code.
+Setup a separate Java project to run this code.
 Ensure that you name the table **Greeting** when you execute this Java code (this is referenced in the **DynamoDBEnhanced** class).

 ## Deploy the application to the AWS Elastic Beanstalk

-You can deploy the application to the AWS Elastic Beanstalk so it is available from a specified URL.
+Deploy the application to the AWS Elastic Beanstalk so it is available from a public URL.
 Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
 An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).

 If this is your first time accessing this service, you will see a *Welcome to AWS Elastic Beanstalk* page.
 Otherwise, you’ll land on the Elastic Beanstalk dashboard, which lists all of your applications.